The Guard lays off all its employees

 According to sources within the organization, The Guard has laid off its entire staff.

-LA esports organization, The Guard, has reportedly laid off every single employee, according to sources within the company.
+LA esports organization, The Guard, reportedly laid off every single employee, according to sources within the company.
 Sources speaking to Esports.gg stated that every single person in the company had been laid off after an all-hands meeting.
 This was later confirmed in numerous Tweets from former employees.

 Employees were working up to the moment before the all-hands was called.
 The last posts on The Guard and Los Angeles Guerrillas' Twitter were made just hours before the news broke.